Thangching

-The guardianship of the south western direction is alluded to Thangjing and the other directions to Koubru (north west), Marjing (north east) and Wangbren (south east).
+The guardianship of the south western direction is attributed to Thangjing and the other directions to Koubru (north west), Marjing (north east) and Wangbren (south east).

 Two of his most prominent pantheons are the Thangching Temple and the Thangching Hill (Thangjing Peak).

 Origin

-God Thangjing is a deity of pre-Hindu origin.
+Thangjing is a deity of pre-Hindu origin.

 The Moirang Ningthourol Lambuba mentioned that Moirang was the amalgamation of different groups of people with different traditional beliefs.
 During the reign of King Fang Fang Ponglenhanpa (52 BC- 28 AD), all the diversities were merged into one with God Thangjing as the central figure.

-When the cult of God Thangjing was merged into the Umang Laism, the folk deities associated with God Thangjing began to be identified with other Umang Lais.
+When the cult of Thangjing was merged into the Umang Laism, the folk deities associated with God Thangjing began to be identified with other Umang Lais.
 One example is that of goddess Ayang Leima Ahal and goddess Ayang Leima Atonpi.
 These two goddesses were originally associated with fertility and agriculture.
 This fact is evident in the ritualistic songs praising them.
 Later, these two female deities were identified as the consorts of God Thangjing.

-When God Thangjing was identified as an Umang Lai, the identity of the two goddesses was associated with that of goddess Panthoibi.
+When Thangjing was identified as an Umang Lai, the identity of the two goddesses was associated with that of goddess Panthoibi.
 Thus, the new identity of Goddess Ayang Leima Panthoibi was formed.